flaviohblima/coffee-delivery-ignite/README.md

 ![Coffee Delivery Home Page](app-preview.png)

 ## Introduction
 - This project was made as a solution to one of the RockeSeat Ignite course challenges.
-The project was created using Vite, React, Typescript, Styled Components, Zod (for forms) and Phosphor Icons.
+The project is using Vite, React, Typescript, Styled Components, React Hook Forms + Zod and Phosphor Icons.
-- The challeng specifications are at [this notion page](https://efficient-sloth-d85.notion.site/Desafio-02-Coffee-Delivery-30e42a21fdb44b09a85244fc2c3dbdf9).
+- The challenge specifications are at [this notion page](https://efficient-sloth-d85.notion.site/Desafio-02-Coffee-Delivery-30e42a21fdb44b09a85244fc2c3dbdf9).
-- The project design was built with figma, and distribuited with [this link](https://www.figma.com/file/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery/duplicate).
+- The project design was built with Figma, and distributed with [this link](https://www.figma.com/file/5yT9ZzZmRQRS4yivGGB3pl/Coffee-Delivery/duplicate).

 ## Main Features
 1. List coffees available for purchase